TyphooN-/MQL5-NNFX-Risk_Management_System/README.md

   - 10/20: 10/20 SMA cross.
 - Bear Power and Bull Power are based on a scoring system which scores several SMA crossovers across all timeframes M1 -> W1 (Total Power is always 100 for both LTF and HTF).
 LTF Power is based on M1 -> M30 signals.
 HTF Power is based on H1 -> W1 signals.
 Each signal is worth 5 points currently (subject to change).

-# TyphooN's Previous Candle Levels Indicator
-- Draws horizontal lines for Previous H1 -> MN1 candlesticks and updates them as new candlesticks print.

 ![MTF_MA_200SMA_Lines](Images/MTF_MA_200SMA_Lines.png)